BoxBoxmari/Project-Argus/DIAGNOSIS.md

 4. **Testing**: Continue to expand test coverage for all modules
 5. **Crawlee**: Monitor crawlee integration for performance and reliability improvements
 6. **Production Hardening**: Monitor the effectiveness of the new hardening features and adjust as needed
+7. **QA Infrastructure**: Continue to refine and improve the QA infrastructure, addressing the unused files and dependencies identified by knip and depcheck
+8. **Security**: Address the low severity vulnerability identified by pnpm audit